-- Eligibility is determined by a student's financial need. - First-time borrowers, transfer students, and students new to the graduate program must complete an entrance interview before any funds can be disbursed.
-Upon withdrawal from school or graduation, all recipients must complete an exit interview.
+- Eligibility is determined by a student's financial need and grade level. - First-time borrowers and transfer students must complete an entrance interview before any funds will be disbursed.
+Upon withdrawal from the university or graduation, all recipients must also complete an exit interview. - Funds will be disbursed via EFT (Electronic Funds Transfer) unless otherwise requested by the student.